dotnet/csharplang/proposals/partial-type-inference.md

 - **IDE** - Improvement of the type inference can complicate IDE hints during coding.
 We should give the user clear and not overwhelming errors when there will be an error and try to provide info that helps him to fix it.
 - **Extensions** - We don't want to make this change blocker for another potential feature in the future.
-So will want to look ahead to other potential directions, which can be done after this feature.
+So we will want to look ahead to other potential directions, which can be done after this feature.

 ## Detailed design
 [design]: #detailed-design